ualib/agda-algebras/glossary.rst

       A binary relation :math:`R` on a set :math:`X` is called **transitive** provided :math:`∀ x, y, z ∈ X \ (x \mathrel{R} y ∧ y \mathrel{R} z\ → \ x \mathrel{R} z)`.

     type theory
-      Intuitionistic **type theory**, which extends the :term:`Curry-Howard correspondence` to predicate logic by introducing :term:`dependent types <dependent type>`.
-TT internalizes the interpretation of intuitionistic logic proposed by Brouwer, Heyting, and Kolmogorov---the so-called BHK interpretation.
-The types in TT play a similar role to sets in set theory but *functions definable in TT are always computable*.
+      Intuitionistic **type theory** extends the :term:`Curry-Howard correspondence` to predicate logic by introducing :term:`dependent types <dependent type>`. :term:`TT` internalizes the interpretation of intuitionistic logic proposed by Brouwer, Heyting, and Kolmogorov---the so-called BHK interpretation.
+The types in :term:`TT` play a similar role to that of sets in set theory but *functions definable in TT are always computable*.
+(See also `ncatlab.org/type+theory <https://ncatlab.org/nlab/show/type+theory>`_.)

     underlying set functor
       The **underlying set functor** of :math:`𝐌` is denoted by :math:`U(𝐌)`, or by :math:`|𝐌|`; it returns the *universe* of the structure :math:`𝐌`, and for each morphism :math:`f`, :math:`Uf` (or :math:`|f|`) is :math:`f` viewed simply as a function on sets.